 With standard optics, the line of sight is perpendicular to the inspection plane only in the center of the field of view, with all other points viewed at an angle.
 This means that low-lying features that are not centered in the field of view can be hidden by neighboring tall features.
 Since telecentric optics are designed to look straight down at all points in the field of view, these problems are eliminated.
 This enables visualization of challenging points such as the the inner diameters of two parallel tubes that are spaced far apart, or the bottoms of deep holes that are off the optical centerline (Figure 8).

 Fig. 8: A comparison of views of challenging shapes as seen through standard optics vs. telecentric optics.
-Sightlines to the bottoms of the deep holes are partially obstructed by the top edges of the holes when viewed off-center with standard optics (left).
-When viewed with telecentric optics (right), the entire surface of the bottom of the hole is visible.
+Sightlines to the bottoms of the deep holes are partially obstructed by the top edges of the holes when viewed off-center with standard optics (top).
+When viewed with telecentric optics (bottom), the entire surface of the bottom of the hole is visible.

 It is a common misunderstanding among users of equipment with telecentric optics that there is a software mechanism adjusting the image to achieve constant magnification and other error reductions.
 Although it is possible to do some of this, many of the advantages of telecentric lenses cannot be accurately reproduced by software.